Skip to main content

 Julia Ball-Undergraduate Research Intern, USP 2024-2025 awardee

-Julia is a third-year undergraduate student in the Horticultural Science major in the College of Agricultural and Life Sciences at UF.
-She specializes in plant biotechnology and improvement and is pursuing a minor in chemistry.
+Julia is a 1st year PMCB graduate student and continues working in the lab during her first rotation.
 She is interested in studying plant metabolic pathways and plans to pursue a research career in plant biotechnology after graduation.
 In her free time, she enjoys going on bike rides and playing soccer.

 Anika Sackerlotzky